 In order to reduce illness and accidents to staff and students, animals/pets are not permitted on school grounds.
-Any requests for exception to this policy (i.e. service animals) must be approved in advance by the Meadowview School Principal.
+Any requests for exception to this policy (i.e. service animals) must be approved in advance by the Director of Meadowview Programs.